RiotGamesMinions/motherbrain/README.md

 ## Installation

-Install MotherBrain via RubyGems:
+Install motherbrain via RubyGems:

 ```sh
 gem install mb
 ```

-If your cookbook has a Gemfile, you'll probably want to add MotherBrain there
+If your cookbook has a Gemfile, you'll probably want to add motherbrain there
 instead:

 ```ruby